 2. Can I change to the ACE program if I'm in an English class that is too hard?

 Contact Diana Babayan at (714) 628-4782 or email@example.com.

 3. Will the ACE program slow down my plans to transfer or look bad on my transcripts?

 NOT REALLY.
 First, most ACE students place into ACE 102 or ACE 116 and will need only a couple semesters of ACE courses before they are prepared for English 100/101.
 If you take English 100/101 too soon and don't pass, it will take you as long or longer and it will cost as much or more to finish because you will need to repeat the course!
 Second, ESL students may need to accept a more realistic plan for transfer.
 Many ESL students think they can handle all the work they have to do in English, but it is time-consuming and challenging to handle a full-time load completely in English.
 That's why it is so important for you to determine your BEST placement right from the beginning.

 4. Does SCC have an International Students' Program?

 International Student Office: (714) 628-5050 located in SCC A-205

-They cover similar grammar, reading and writing skills, but they are organized differently.
-In ACE, speaking skills are practiced in the 053 and 093 courses.
+- They cover similar grammar, reading and writing skills, but they are organized differently.
 The chart below shows in general how the two programs compare.
-At SAC, the ESL program is called EMLS (English for Multilingual Students); at SCC, the ESL program is called ACE (American College English).
+At SAC, the credit ESL program is called EMLS (English for Multilingual Students); at SCC, the credit ESL program is called ACE (American College English).
 The parentheses in the comparison below show the units and weekly class hours for each course.
 Please keep in mind that most ACE and EMLS students place into ACE 102 or 116 or EMLS 107 or 109, so the total number of units will differ depending on initial placement.